 Funny how we can cling so tightly to the past, not realizing blessings beyond our wildest imagination are just around the corner.

-Like Nicolle, I have stood at the start of unwelcomed change and felt intense fear and loss instead of excitement.
+Like Nicolle, I have stood at the start of unwelcome change and felt intense fear and loss instead of excitement.

 For example, I lost a teaching job I adored.
-Student numbers were down and the lowest tenured teacher let go – me.
+Student numbers were down and the lowest-tenured teacher let go – me.
 When the principal told me the news I felt the wind get knocked out of me.
-I worked part-time, so the job had fit perfectly with mom-life.
-I also taught at exactly the kind of school I wanted to work – large, public, and diverse.
+I worked part-time, so the job fits perfectly with mom life.
+I also taught at exactly the kind of school I wanted to work in – large, public, and diverse.
 Finding another position like the one I just got cut from felt like looking for a needle in a haystack.

 Devastation hit hard.

 But, that loss ended up being one of the biggest gains in my life.